-6 benefits of having a flexible and simple CMSSiw Grinaker on
+6 benefits of having a flexible and simple CMS

 If you’re stuck using an outdated CMS that’s no longer fit for purpose, it’s easy to think that your system has stopped working for you and has started working against you.
 Legacy systems can be rigid and complex, meaning that doing anything requires a call to your development team.

-A change of CMS would increase efficiency and free up valuable time, but how do you go about convincing decision makers at your organisation that it’s time for an upgrade?
-Here are six ways that a shiny new CMS, that emphasises flexibility and simplicity, will leave your old system in the dust.
+A change of CMS would increase efficiency and free up valuable time, but how do you go about convincing decision makers at your organization that it’s time for an upgrade?
+Here are six ways that a shiny new CMS, that emphasizes flexibility and simplicity, will leave your old system in the dust.

 1. No coding expertise required

 Your CMS should work like a car: you let the engineers worry about the mechanics and maintenance, and leave the driver to get on with the driving.
 Your editorial team shouldn’t need to deal with coding quirks of the system when they should be doing what they do best: writing and publishing content.

 “Time is money” might be an old phrase, but in the world of digital experiences, it’s more true than ever.
 A flexible CMS will allow truly responsive authoring, optimized for different devices, so you can create and edit whenever, wherever.

 Whether you’re on a smartphone or a full-sized workstation, the system will allow you to interact in the most efficient way for that screen size and device input.
 Image handling on smartphones and tablets, for example, will be touchscreen compliant, meaning you don’t have to open up your laptop to make changes.